gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 This, too, I resist.

-Not because the situation is not serious — it is.
+Not because the situation is not serious.
+It is.
 But because the alternative is worse.

 What remains: